Hire Work Study Students

 Summary from the Employer Guide

-• Complete the Job Description Form on the Work Study website.
+- Complete the appropriate Job Description Form (on & off-campus employers have separate versions) on the Work Study website.

-• Once you’ve selected your student, complete the employer’s section of the Work Study Verification Form.
+- Once you’ve selected your student, complete the Work Study Hiring Form.